Something like a memo about installing Kali Linux 2024.2 and recovering passwords with John the Ripper

 https://www.kali.org/docs/installation/hard-disk-install/#system-requirements

-As quoted below, for GUI-based basic usage, 2GB of RAM and 20GB of disk space should be sufficient.
+As quoted below, if you are only using a GUI for basic purposes, 2GB of RAM and around 20GB of disk space should be sufficient

 On the low end, you can set up Kali Linux as a basic Secure Shell (SSH) server with no desktop, using as little as 128 MB of RAM (512 MB recommended) and 2 GB of disk space.